Wage Calculator

 How the New Rules Work

 The reform confines residential property losses to residential property income.
+Losses from an affected property can offset rent from any residential property you own, and capital gains from residential property — but not salary, wages, or business income.
 Excess losses carry forward without expiry until residential property income arises to absorb them.

 Transitional Bands